Chris Youngblood

-Christopher Romero (February 10, 1966 – July 7, 2021) was an American professional wrestler, better known by his ring name, Chris Youngblood.
+Christopher Romero (February 10, 1966 – July 7, 2021) was an American professional wrestler, better known by his ring name Chris Youngblood.
 A second generation wrestler, he was the son of Ricky Romero and the brother of Mark and Jay Youngblood.

 Professional wrestling career

 Early career

 Chris Romero was the son of Ricky Romero.
 He began his pro-wrestling training at the age of 13 and made his professional debut as Chris Youngblood in 1985.
 He started teaming with brother Mark in 1986 upon their older brother Jay's death.

 Chris and Mark had success in the World Class Championship Wrestling, World Wrestling Council and also as The Tribal Nation in the Global Wrestling Federation and the United States Wrestling Association.
-In the USWA, Chris turned heel and wrestled for manager Skandor Akbar's "Devastation Inc." as Pronto, a mockery of his American Indian heritage.
+In the USWA, Chris turned heel and wrestled for manager Skandor Akbar's "Devastation Inc." as Pronto.
 During this time Chris had a feud with a young up and coming Stone Cold Steve Austin.